 – Write a journal entry.

-– Make yourself a Happy Box to dive in to, and ward off the blue times with self care and ethical delights.
+– Make yourself a Self-Care Kit to dive in to, and ward off the blue times with self-care and ethical delights.

 – Make Soul Collages.

 – Close your eyes, imagine you are at the beginning of a road… you fill the rest in.

 – Make a ‘zine.

 – Tell stories, from traditions, from childhood, from fairy tales, from your imagination, from your own head.